-The Bonds will be redeemed on the date as mentioned under the head 'Date of redemption' under key terms in the Term Sheet and redemption proceeds will be paid by RTGS/ NEFT/ Pay Orders/ Demand Drafts to those bondholders whose names appear on the list of beneficial owners as per the depository's record on the Record Date.
-IDBI Bank will not be liable to pay any interest or compensation beyond the date of redemption of the Bonds.
+The Bonds will be redeemed on the date as mentioned under the head 'Date of redemption' under key terms in the Term Sheet and redemption proceeds will be paid by RTGS/ NEFT/ Pay Orders/ Demand Drafts to those bondholders whose names appear on the list of beneficial owners as per the depository's record on the Record Date subject to the provisions mentioned in Condition 41 of the Term Sheet.
+If the bondholders fail to redeem their bonds on the redemption date, IDBI Bank shall not be liable to pay any interest or compensation beyond the date of redemption of the Bonds.